Willcox-Research-Group/rom-operator-inference-Python3/docs/content/opinf/intro.md

 $$

 :::{important}
-Raw dynamical systems data often needs to be lightly preprocessed in order to promote stability in the inference problem for learning the reduced-order operators and to improve the stability and accuracy of the resulting reduced-order model {eq}`eq:opinf-example-rom`.
+Raw dynamical systems data often needs to be lightly preprocessed in order to promote stability in the inference of the reduced-order operators and to improve the stability and accuracy of the resulting reduced-order model {eq}`eq:opinf-example-rom`.
 Common preprocessing steps include
 1. Variable transformations / lifting to induce a polynomial structure.
 2. Centering or shifting data to account for boundary conditions.